If you are planning a trip to Victoria in October 2023, then you’ve probably got questions like:

 Although I may still wear sandals in October, most others have put them away for another year and pulled out the closed toe shoes and waterproof boots.

-For walking around Victoria in October and seeing the sights, comfortable walking shoes are still your best bet however waterproof footwear may be occasionally required.
+For walking around Victoria in October and seeing the sights, comfortable walking shoes are still your best bet (I personally love the SAS brand of shoes.
+They are sturdy, made in the USA and fit a range of foot sizes from narrow to extra wide).
+Waterproof footwear may be occasionally required depending on where you are going.

 Once the sun sets and the evening cools down, a polar fleece jacket is common attire for the locals.
 I personally wear one by Columbia.

 With the chance of rain increasing at this time of the year, you will want to pack a lightweight waterproof jacket.
-Again, I choose Columbia although if I could find one to fit, I’d likely wear an Arc’teryx jacket.
+Helly Hansen brand is fairly popular and for those who can afford to splurge, an Arc’teryx jacket is a great choice.
 They are stylish, functional jackets designed and tested here in British Columbia.

 Fruits & Veggies